Asbestos Exposure in New York

 Many of the older buildings around the state, like the bus depot, have outdated equipment and materials like insulation and flooring that contain asbestos.

 Naturally occurring asbestos in New York can also lead to exposure.
 Since asbestos is a naturally occurring mineral when it is disturbed by being crushed, cut or handled particles naked to the human eye can easily be inhaled and consumed.

 During World War II, the New York Navy Yard was located in Brooklyn.
 Before being established as a military shipyard, it was used to build merchant ships.

-For decades, asbestos was used in Navy and merchant marine ships to insulate boilers, pipes, turbines, pumps, engines, incinerators and other heat-sensitive areas.
+For decades, asbestos was used in Navy and merchant marine ships to insulate boilers, pipes, turbines, pumps, engines, incinerators, and other heat-sensitive areas.
 Many seamen, shipbuilders, and officers were exposed to asbestos and developed illnesses like mesothelioma.

 Almost everyone in New York City that day and the few following days after the attack was exposed to harmful materials.
 It is estimated that more than 500,000 people were exposed to harmful materials during the cleanup after the attack.

 It has been reported that 1,187 people (439 rescue/recovery workers and 748 general public) have been diagnosed with three different types of cancers between 2007 and 2008.
 A total of 10,000 people were diagnosed with cancer linked to 9/11.